kripikroli/dev_bitcoinminer/_posts/2011-05-14-parallel-processing-explained-by-adam-and-jamie.md

 featured:
 layout: post
 ---

-Parallel Processing Explained by Adam and Jamie from MythBusters This video provides in visual clarity the difference between how a CPU performs in relation to how a GPU performs.
+<h3>Parallel Processing Explained by Adam and Jamie from MythBusters</h3>

-Previous Post
+<p>This video provides in visual clarity the difference between how a CPU performs in relation to how a GPU performs.<p>